Liam-Scott-Russell/git-ctf/README.md

 There will be DEVs exec team members walking around, who can help with any questions that you may have.

 Additionally, there are the resources from the slides, and anything you can find on Google.

+You are welcome to work in teams, but then you'll have to figure out how to split the prize.

 ### Hints